m00sp/m00wm/README.md

 ## Contributing

-Papermark is an open-source project and we welcome contributions from the community.
+m00wm is an open-source project and we welcome contributions from the community.

 If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
+Pull requests are welcome.

 ### Our Contributors ✨